chrisyue/my-snips/README.md

-With the Python power integrated into Ultisnips, my-snips can auto generate complex code snippets, like generating namespace according to the filepath or `composer.json`, or auto generating class, abstract class, interface or trait according to the file name.
+With the Python power integrated into Ultisnips, my-snips can auto generate complex code snippets, like generating namespace according to the filepath or `composer.json`'s `psr-4` information, or auto generating class, abstract class, interface or trait according to the file name.

 Please check the
 [snippet files](https://github.com/chrisyue/my-snips/tree/master/UltiSnips)